 A resource is meant to be used by clinicians.
 Resources range from topic overviews to deeper exploration, and take several useful forms, from tutorials to prepared in-services ready to use in clinical practice.
 Resources are not original research and are not designed for continuing education credit.

-A Peer Reviewer is familiar with research and clinical literature in the resource topic area.
-Our Peer Reviewers are typically PhD, EdD, or other research educated faculty, as well as some with clinical doctorates, master’s degrees, and backgrounds in development of clinical materials.
+A Editorial Reviewer is familiar with research and clinical literature in the resource topic area.
+Our Editorial Reviewers are typically PhD, EdD, or other research educated faculty, as well as some with clinical doctorates, master’s degrees, and backgrounds in development of clinical materials.

 Authors who wish to submit a resource must reach out to the Content Manager (CM) to discuss an area of interest.
 The CM may also reach out to potential authors if specific requests for a resource are made.
 The CM provides the prospective author with “Contribution Guidelines,” that contain a general set of criteria including originality, attribution, organization of key points/objectives, etc.